 Essential Fats and Energy

-The practice to raise mealworms ensure a supply of good fats that chickens’ energy demands depend on.
+Knowing how to raise mealworms at home ensures a supply of good fats that chickens’ energy demands depend on.
 These fats not only provide energy but also assist in the absorption of fat-soluble vitamins, which are absolutely vital for the welfare of your birds.Especially in colder months, regularly including mealworms in their diet guarantees that chickens have the energy required for daily activities and preserving body temperature.

 Vitamins and Minerals